These 22 LGBTQ-friendly brands are putting their money behind Pride

 Goose Island: The Chicago brewery created a collab beer with renowned drag superstar and fellow Chicagoan Shea Couleé.
 A portion of sales will be donated to TransTech Social Enterprises, a charity dedicated to creating comprehensive vocational training and job placement for trans, bisexual, lesbian, gay, and queer people.

-Leland Francis: The luxury beauty and wellness brand released two Limited Edition Pride Candles—Tomboy and Bois—to celebrate how far the LBGTQ+ community has come.
-A portion of sales will support the Ali Forney Center in NYC and the Los Angeles LGBT Center, both which help provide housing, medical care, food, and social services to LBGT youth.
+Leland Francis: The luxury beauty and wellness brand released two Limited Edition Pride Candles—Tomboy and Bois—to celebrate how far the LGBTQ+ community has come.
+A portion of sales will support the Ali Forney Center in NYC and the Los Angeles LGBT Center, both which help provide housing, medical care, food, and social services to LGBT youth.

 Levi’s: One hundred percent of net proceeds from the 2020 Levi’s Pride collection will be donated to OutRight Action International, which works to advance human rights for LGBTQ+ people all over the world.